alco/blog/posts/2013-07-22-Rust-lambdas.md

     println(fmt!("%d", doer(a, sub)));
 }
 ```

+I've changed the type of `doer`'s last argument to `&fn` this time.
+I believe, Rust implicitly coerces function pointers to environment-less closures, thus allowing us to use `&fn` to denote any closure type or a function.
+The code above still works, so there you go.

 We could turn both `add` and `sub` into borrowed closures only if we could guarantee they would outlive any scope they may be used in.
 It turns out, we can fairly easily provide such a guarantee: